World Bank says nations ill-prepared to battle pandemic diseases - Nigeria Today

 World Bank says nations ill-prepared to battle pandemic diseases

+The bank in a report on Thursday said, faced with a pandemic, an unprepared planet could lose billions to trillions of dollars, a significant chunk of the global gross domestic product.

+Yet containing pandemics,diseases that spread globally compared with epidemics that are localised, would cost about one dollar per person per year in investment, the Bank said.

-“Given the scale of risk to human lives and livelihoods, the investment case for financing preparedness is compelling.”
+“Given the scale of risk to human lives and livelihoods, the investment case for financing preparedness is compelling,” said Peter Sands, chairman of the Bank’s Working Group on Financing Preparedness which wrote the report.

+“We have to ensure we are prepared, so the next outbreak does not become the next pandemic,” said Jim Yong Kim, who is the Bank’s president, in a statement.

+Ebola resurfaced earlier this month in the Democratic Republic of the Congo for the eight time, killing four people according to the World Health Organisation.(Reuters/NAN)

-The post World Bank says nations ill-prepared to battle pandemic diseases appeared first on Premium Times Nigeria.
+The post World Bank says nations ill-prepared to battle pandemic diseases appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share